Activity 4 All Programs

 EyeCycle

-The program was first created in 1999 by Dr. Kevin Taylor and a kinesiology graduate student and has been running and growing since then.
-This tandem cycling program allows visually impaired community members to experience the joy and exercise benefits of riding a bicycle.
+The EyeCycle program was first created in 1999 by Dr. Kevin Taylor and a kinesiology graduate student and has been running and growing since then.
+This tandem cycling program allows visually impaired community members to experience the joy and exercise benefits of cycling.
 Students are trained to steer and maneuver tandem bicycles and are then paired with a blind or low-vision participant to ride around local San Luis Obispo trails.

 The Adapted Paddle Program

-The APP provides the training and equipment necessary for disabled community members to successfully kayak in open waters.
+The Adapted Paddle Program provides the training and equipment necessary for disabled community members to successfully kayak in open waters.
 In 2001, the Christopher Reeve Paralysis Foundation awarded Dr. Taylor with a grant enabling him to purchase the necessary supplies to get this program up and running.
-Over the years, the APP has accumulated enough kayaks to allow for 12 students, two instructors and six participants to be involved with the program each quarter.
+Over the years, the Adapted Paddle Program has accumulated enough kayaks to allow for 12 students, two instructors, and six participants to be involved with the program each quarter.

-Participants with various disabilities (including quadriplegia, paraplegia, amputation, muscular dystrophy, multiple sclerosis, cerebral palsy and spina bifida) practice basic paddling skills in a swimming pool before taking the exercise up a notch in the Morro Bay Estuary or the Santa Margarita Lake.
-While the program is primarily student run and overseen by faculty members, community members such a physical therapist Tom Reilly and occupational therapist John Lee have volunteered their time and expertise to make the program a success.
+Participants with various disabilities (including quadriplegia, paraplegia, amputation, muscular dystrophy, multiple sclerosis, cerebral palsy, and spina bifida) practice basic paddling skills in a swimming pool before taking the exercise up a notch in the Morro Bay Estuary or the Santa Margarita Lake.
+While the program is primarily student-run and overseen by faculty members, community members such as physical therapist Tom Reilly and occupational therapist John Lee have volunteered their time and expertise to make the program a success.

 The Friday Club